 What about passports, visa, driver’s license?

-Each person must have a passport valid through the return date.
-Visas are not required for American or Canadian citizens visiting the countries on our tour.
-Whoever drives the motorhome needs a valid US or Canadian driver’s license.
-In addition we strongly recommend that you obtain an “International Driving Permit”, available at most automobile clubs.
+Each person must have a passport valid at least 6 months passed the return date.
+Visas are not required for American, Canadian or Australian citizens visiting the countries on our tours for stays less than 90 days within a 180 day period.
+Whoever drives the motorhome needs a valid US, Canadian or Australian driver’s license.
+In addition we strongly recommend that you obtain an “International Driving Permit”, available at most automobile clubs for a fee.

 Should I bring cash, traveler’s checks or credit cards?